KendallButler98/KendallButler98/README.md

 6. **Appendix D** - Additional projects, including additional neuron types, synapse models, surrogate gradient learning (BPTT for spiking signals) using PyTorch, and the effects of network damage on wave propagation
 7. **Appendix E** - Visualization of the effects that adjusting various network parameters has on wave propagation

-### 2 - Neuronal traveling waves form preferred pathways using synaptic plasticity - Published in the Journal of Computational Neuroscience
+### 2 - Neuronal traveling waves form preferred pathways using synaptic plasticity - Published in the Journal of Computational Neuroscience (December 2024)

 **Link to open-access paper:** [https://link.springer.com/article/10.1007/s10827-024-00890-2](https://link.springer.com/article/10.1007/s10827-024-00890-2)